 - You qualify for a full discount if your assets are less than $50,000 and your income falls within the 100% column above.

-- You’ll qualify for some discount, depending on your income and assets.
+- You’ll qualify for some discount on hospital services, depending on your income and assets.

 If you do have insurance, anything you owe after insurance might qualify for a discount.